 Alekhine said that he would easily win and there were not many to argue with him.
 He did not really prepare for the match and drank heavily throughout.
 In contrast the Maths professor Euwe prepared meticulously and played diligently.

 Having regained the title, Alekhine would remain the champion until his death in 1946.
 He would play no further title matches.
-He continued to play in tournaments winning the Montevideo 1938 Chess Tournament.
+He continued to play in tournaments finishing 6th at the 1938 AVRO Tournament

 Terms and conditions were for the most part agreed and the match seemed destined to proceed.
 But World War II broke out and put everything on ice.
 Keres had also held talks with Alekhine on a World Championship decider but again the War put a stop to it.
 He also agreed once again in principle to play Capablanca.
 But again nothing would come of it.